Tristan GreeneEditor, Neural by TNW

 This could be the big eureka we’ve all been waiting for.
 I can’t wait to see what happens in peer-review.

 If you want to know more, you can read Google’s paper here.
+The company published a simple explainer in November 2021 here.
 And if you’re looking for a technical deep-dive into the scientific specifics of what the researchers accomplished in the lab, this piece on Quanta Magazine by Natalie Wolchover is the bee’s knees.